Tennessee’s House expels 2 of 3 Democrats over guns protest

 Jones said he did not intend to assimilate in order to be accepted.
 “I’m not here to make friends.
 I’m here to make a change for my community,” he replied.

-Outrage over the possible expulsion underscored not only the ability of the Republican supermajority to silence opponents, but its increasing willingness to do so.
+Outrage over the expulsions underscored not only the ability of the Republican supermajority to silence opponents, but its increasing willingness to do so.

 In Washington, President Joe Biden blasted the GOP's priorities.